mfyuce/jquransearch/README.md

 ```

+# Research & Design
-Thanks to 	Ghulam Rabani (@grabani) for his friendship and his extensive search and test.
+Ghulam Rabani (@grabani)
+Also thanks for his friendship and his extensive search and test.